New · launched May 2026

 The microphone in the input bar drops a transcript into the conversation.
 Especially handy on mobile.
 The assistant responds with the same inbox UI it would for a typed prompt.

 Tavily for web search.
 GitHub for code review.
-Linear for product work.
+Notion for docs.
 Connect a server through the assistant.
 It walks you through the API key, registers the server, then introduces itself to the new tools and reports what they expose.
 Every future conversation and workflow can use them.

 See supported tools